Department of Forest, Rangeland, and Fire Sciences

 Students who wish to complete the certificate program may register for courses online.
 We strongly recommend that you contact us at fire@uidaho.edu to talk to an advisor who will help you develop an individualized program of study to help meet your educational needs.
 Note that there is an additional fee for all online courses and for some campus-based courses and that there is no additional fee for part-time non-resident students who are taking online courses.

-University of Idaho Academic Certificate Requirements: Course work must not be more than five years old unless it is being used in conjunction with the completion of a graduate degree; Up to six of the required credits may consist of coursework completed at another regionally accredited institution.
+University of Idaho academic certificate requirements include course work that must not be more than five years old unless it is being used in conjunction with the completion of a graduate degree, with up to six of the required credits able to consist of coursework completed at another regionally accredited institution.
 For more information, please contact us or visit the following website: www.uidaho.edu/cnr/frfs.

 Associate of Science in Forest Nursery Management and Technology